 - Usage Rights

-To learn more about the Influencer terms I mentioned above, check out this post on my Instagram where I break down important terminology to know in the industry.
+To learn more about the Influencer terms I mentioned above, check out this post where I break down important terminology to know in the industry.
 Knowing these terms will help with the negotiation process.

 Ask for Their Budget

-No, talking about money isn’t fun, however, this is your business and you should be fairly compensated for your time and work.
-When a brand reaches out, ask them what their budget is.
+Talking about money isn’t fun, however, this is your business and you should be fairly compensated for your time and work.

-Asking for their budget is the easiest way to let them know you expect payment.
+Asking for a budget is the easiest way to let brands know that you expect payment.
 You’ll be able to find out the range they’re working with and what deliverables you can offer based on those numbers.

 Another response can be:

 “Due to the time and resources I use to create content, I’m not able to accept gifted/unpaid projects.
 I’d love to discuss a paid partnership in the future when you have an increase in your budget.
-Thank you for the opportunity and I hope we can work together!”
+Thank you for the opportunity!”

 Do Your Research